+607-5610384/5610361 (Postgraduate Office) pgfs@utm.my

 PLO5

-Ability to communicate technical, scientific and forensic information as well as expert testimony effectively via oral and written presentations
+Ability to elaborate technical, scientific and forensic information as well as expert testimony effectively via oral and written presentations Group discussions, individual research project, expert testimony (moot court), simulated crime scene investigation.
+Oral presentations, expert witness testimony (moot court), written assignments and research project reports.

 PLO6